itsAiham/dice_game/README.md

 Notice that you enter another terminal, and you would not exit it unless you enter **q** or other exit commands.

-You can always press ? or help to get the introduction within game terminal.
+You can always press ? or help to get the introductions within game terminal.

 ### Testing: